mozilla/normandy-actions/README.md

 ```

 `config.json` is split into multiple environments, that can be switched between
-using the `--env=envname` argument to the `upload` command.
-The `default`
+using the `--env=envname` argument to several commands.
+The environment from the
-environment is used when no environment is specified.
-The keys to configure are:
+`defaultEnv` value in the config is used when no environment is specified.
+The
+keys to configure are:

 ### `api_token`
 Required.
 The API token for authenticate with the recipe server.